Bozza2067/BozLights/README.md

 - An ELS/DLS-like light stage system (requires cars to be specifically designed for this feature, no documentation yet)
 - Bindable key to toggle bomb doors (for NYPD/NYSP-style highrisers)
 - Everything you need to customize the selection of sirens as you need.

-## End of support
-I'm no longer working on this mod, and will not be providing support for it.
-Pull requests are accepted and encouraged.
-If you want to add new sirens, I've included everything you need to do just that.
-Requires CodeWalker for .rel editing, and OpenIV for .awc editing.

 ## Links: